Opening Ceremony (brand)

+During the COVID-19 pandemic the company announced it would close all its physical stores.
+As of 2020, Opening Ceremony is owned by New Guards Group.

 History

-Carol Lim was inspired in Hong Kong and to open her own fashion line Opening Ceremony in New York in September 2002.
+Carol Lim began her own fashion line Opening Ceremony in New York in September 2002.
 The Tokyo store, located in Shibuya, was ranked by American magazine Complex as the 4th best store in the world in 2013.

 Opening Ceremony has collaborated with Spike Jonze, Terence Koh, Yoko Ono, Justin Peck, Chloë Sevigny and the New York City Ballet.

 On January 13, 2020, the company was acquired by New Guards Group, a cartel that owns Off-White and other well-known streetwear brands.
 On January 14, Lim and Leon announced that the company's retail stores would be closing at some point in the year.

-Ready-To-Wear Spring 2016 Collection
+Ready-to-wear Spring 2016 collection

 In 2015, Opening Ceremony held its Ready-to-wear Spring 2016 fashion show in a live garden to showcase their upcoming assortment of outfits.
 Instead of models walking down the runway as usual, they purposely collapsed to the ground and rose up into a contemporary dance choreographed by Justin Peck, resident choreographer for the New York City Ballet.

 With an overarching theme of ballet, architecture and exotic travel away from home, the collection included Asian Bonsai tree embroidery, African textiles, khaki cargo pants and dresses, and Moorish arches inspired structural silhouettes.

 Ready-to-wear collections, as the name suggests, encompass clothes that are immediately ready to be sold in a store.
 Unlike bespoke clothing, these clothes are produced in standard sizes that fit most people and require little to no alterations.

-Fall 2017 Collection
+Fall 2017 collection

 For their Fall 2017 collection, the runway show incorporated an original dance piece that outlined the timeline of couples’ romantic relationships.
 The artistic vision was directed by Humberto Leon’s close friend Spike Jonze and choreographed by Ryan Heffington.
 Actors and actresses dressed in Opening Ceremony’s Fall collection, guided the audience through the ups and downs of monogamy.

 The collection progresses throughout the dance piece, with the timeline of the couple’s journey.
 A formal black and white dress for when the couple first starts dating to, conservative and baggy clothes when there is emotional mishap between the couple.

 Fall collections are showcased during February and March internationally.
 They persist of clothes that are suitable for the Autumn and Winter seasons- coats, knits, etc.

-Spring 2018 Collection
+Spring 2018 collection

-The collection was presented after-hours at Disneyland’s Toon Town.
+The collection was presented after-hours at Disneyland’s Toontown.
 In honour of Mickey Mouse’s 90th birthday, Lim and Leon collaborated with Disney products to showcase a festive and vibrant collection, featuring a marching band and runway walks by Mickey and Minnie Mouse.

 Drawing from all the latest trends, the designers presented a range of crafty knitwear, sporty graphics, prairie dresses and carpenter pants infused with enlarged and repeated prints of Mickey.